 To break into new, international markets, some hiring managers think they need to reinvent the wheel by hiring external talent that speaks a language at a native level.
 However, learning and development managers now have another way to close this gap with corporate training via Babbel for Business’s digital language learning platform.

-A company looking to expand into the Portuguese market, for example, may have a loyal, dedicated employee who is perfectly suited to take on the challenges of the job — except they don’t speak Portuguese very well.
-Rather than finding someone fluent in Portuguese, corporate training allows a dedicated employee to improve their language skills and contribute to company growth at the same time.
+A company looking to expand into the Mexican market, for example, may have a loyal, dedicated employee who is perfectly suited to take on the challenges of the job—except they don’t speak Spanish very well.
+Rather than finding someone fluent in Spanish, corporate training allows a dedicated employee to improve their language skills and contribute to company growth at the same time.

 The cost of corporate language training is likely to be significantly lower than hiring and training a new employee.
 In situations where company growth depends on international growth, it’s important to not overinvest in new talent if you already have a perfect candidate in your organization.
 Instead, invest in their one missing language skill and prioritize their training and development.